MidhunSureshR/AsianetMettleWireApp/README.md

 # AsianetMettleWireApp
-An android app that tracks asianet ( a popular isp in south-India ) broadband usage.
+An android app that tracks asianet ( a popular ISP in south-India ) broadband usage.